 How long can the herpes virus live on lip balm, lipstick and lip gloss?

 Expert microbiology sources site its ability to survive off the human body as "brief."
 The plot thickens though because expert sources also note that the herpes virus can survive off the body "slightly longer" when present in a warm and moist environment.
 It also survives better on surfaces such as plastic as opposed to metal.
-Other sources report the ability of herpes simplex to survive longer off the body We know that the herpes simplex virus can remain active for up to a day in distilled water and 4 hours in tap water.
+Other sources, such as this scientific review study, report the ability of herpes simplex to survive longer off the body We know that the herpes simplex virus can remain active for up to a day in distilled water and 4 hours in tap water.

 All this is to say that passing the troublesome herpes virus around is NOT as difficult as we would like.
 It's hard to know your risk of getting herpes when you are sharing items that touch skin and lips - but it is possible!